H

 Phase 2Next

-Build the Insurance Engagement Infrastructure
+Build the Engagement Infrastructure

-• Develop activation journeys
+• Develop activation and lifecycle journeys

 • Launch lifecycle communication systems